NicoleBrubaker/Adoptable-Project2/README.md

 ## External Resources

 ## License
+This project is licensed under the [MIT License] (LICENSE).
+See the LICENSE file for more details.

 ## Contributing
 Contributions to Adoptables Pets Project are welcome.
 Please follow the standard fork-pull request workflow.